jwcarr/eyekit/GUIDE.md

 - You want the flexibility to define custom measures and to build your own reproducible processing pipeline.

-- You would like tools for dealing with noise and calibration issues, such as vertical drift, and for discarding fixations according to your own criteria.
+- You would like tools for dealing with noise and calibration issues, and for discarding fixations according to your own criteria.

-- You want to produce publication-ready visualizations and to share your data in an open format.
+- You want to share your data in an open format and produce publication-ready vector graphics.

 Installation